1. About naproxen

 The most common symptom of a stomach ulcer is a burning or gnawing pain in the centre of the stomach.

-But stomach ulcers aren't always painful and some people may have other symptoms, such as indigestion, heartburn and feeling sick.
+But stomach ulcers are not always painful and some people may have other symptoms, such as indigestion, heartburn and feeling sick.

 If you're prone to stomach ulcers or have had one before, take paracetamol instead of naproxen as it's gentler on your stomach.